South Korea–European Union relations: Meetings

 EU-Korea summits have taken place in 2002 (Copenhagen), 2004 (Hanoi) and 2006 (Helsinki) on the sidelines of ASEM meetings.
-In 2009, the first stand alone bilateral meeting was held in Seoul.
+In 2009, the first standalone bilateral meeting was held in Seoul.
 The European Parliament delegation for relations with Korea visits the country twice a year for discussions with their Korean counterparts.
 Meetings at foreign minister level take place at least once a year on the sidelines of ASEAN regional form meetings, however meetings between the Korean foreign minister and the EU High Representative have occurred more frequently, for example at G20 meetings.
 Ad hoc meetings between officials occur nearly monthly.